 - Other Tiers of Local Government in Dorset - DAPTC has close and friendly ties with Dorset County Council and with all the District and Borough Councils in Dorset.
 A Charter which formally recognises the need for partnership working between all three tiers of local government in Dorset was signed in 1996.

-- Voluntary and Other Local Organisations - DAPTC maintains links with appropriate voluntary organisations in Dorset and has particularly close links with Dorset Community Action which facilities local community involvement in rural Dorset, together with providing support for voluntary organisations in the county.
+- Voluntary and Other Local Organisations - DAPTC maintains links with appropriate voluntary organisations in Dorset and links with Dorset Community Action which facilities local community involvement in rural Dorset, together with providing support for voluntary organisations in the county.

-Seminars - Seminars provide updates on new legislation, Government initiatives and subjects of general interest to the more experienced Clerks, Councillors and Chairmen.
-Seminars on planning, intended for both councillors and clerks, are organised regularly.
+Seminars - Seminars provide updates on new legislation, Government initiatives and subjects of general interest to all Clerks, Councillors and Chairmen.

 NATIONAL AND LOCAL LOBBYING